For Teachers & Administrators

 Format options

 Choose the format that fits your school's size, resources, and goals.
-You can always start smaller and expand.
+You can always start smaller and expand in future years.

 School Fair Only